-Hi, I am a PhD (Neurophysiology) Student at St Mary’s University and Liverpool Hope University studying changes within the brain and periphery in relation to concussion and dehydration in combat sports.
+Hi, I am a PhD (Human/Applied physiology) Student at St Mary’s University studying changes within the brain and periphery in relation to concussion and hypo-hydration in combat sports.

-In 2015, I suffered from a splitting migraine that lasted up to a week which had me sitting in the dark for the time.
-After hours at an A&E department, a CT scan alerted doctors to the presence of an Arachnoid Cyst within a cerebellopontine angle of my brain.
-Though it probably has nothing to do with previous sporting endeavours and will remain to be asymptomatic God-willing, since then, the concept of training in any form of combat sports as well as fasting was a daunting idea.
+In 2015, after a week long migraine and visit to an A&E, a CT scan alerted doctors to the presence of an Arachnoid Cyst within the cerebellopontine angle of my brain.
+Though it probably has nothing to do with my previous sporting endeavours and will remain to be asymptomatic God-willing, since then, the concept of training in any form of combat sports as well as fasting was a daunting idea.
 But time healed all those fears and I returned to normality within weeks.

 However, what was more important, was using my brain (the non-cyst parts ;)) to figure out what could have been going wrong in combat sports practice and how much it could effect the body.

-Since then, I have graduated with an MRes & BSc Strength&Conditioning Science across the past 4 years and currently a lecturer in Sport Science.
+Since then, I have graduated with an MRes in Exercise Physiology & BSc Strength&Conditioning Science across the past 4 years and currently a lecturer in Sport Science.
 My personal interests since then have always been involved in neuromuscular physiology and combat sports.

 This is my personal blog to share my experiences and thoughts along the journey.